Kurogami2134/p3rdml_modman/README.md

 * At least one example of each type of mod is included in the release.

+### Mod Naming Conventions

+Although Mod Manager doesn't enforce any mod naming conventions, I heavily encourage following these suggestions.

+ * No uppercase in mod folder.
+ * No spaces nor any special characters.
+(Underscores are alright.)
+ * Use a descriptive and "original" name.

 ### Code Mods

 Code mods must specify a file to be installed as a mod.